hirusha-adi/hirusha/content/about/index.md

 #### Assistant Secretary, Development Team Lead & CTF Team Lead <br> October 2025 – Present

-- Elected as Assistant Secretary at the DUCA Annual General Meeting, contributing to executive-level planning, governance, documentation, and operational restructuring.
+* Elected as **Assistant Secretary** at the DUCA Annual General Meeting, contributing to executive-level planning, governance, documentation, and operational restructuring.
-- Lead the Development Team, managing a team of 5+ members responsible for DUCA’s technical infrastructure, web presence, and internal digital systems.
+* Lead the **Development Team**, managing a team of 5+ members responsible for DUCA’s technical infrastructure, web presence, and internal digital systems.
-- Led the migration of DUCA’s legacy WordPress website to a modern AstroJS-based static site architecture, improving performance, maintainability, security posture, and long-term scalability.
+* Led the **migration** of DUCA’s legacy **WordPress** website to a modern **AstroJS**-based static site architecture, improving performance, maintainability, security posture, and long-term scalability.
-- Lead the CTF Team, coordinating challenge infrastructure, deployment workflows, competition operations, and technical support for DUCA-hosted cybersecurity events.
+* Lead the **CTF Team**, coordinating challenge infrastructure, deployment workflows, competition operations, and technical support for DUCA-hosted cybersecurity events.
-- Designed and implemented a custom CTF hosting pipeline to standardise challenge deployment, infrastructure setup, operational handover, and event execution for future committee members.
+* Designed and implemented a custom **CTF hosting pipeline** to standardise challenge deployment, infrastructure setup, operational handover, and event execution for future committee members.
-- Developed a custom DUCA CTF platform tailored to the club’s requirements, including integrated live chat support, event-specific challenge management, and automated post-event write-up release to improve participant engagement and learning outcomes.
+* Developed a custom **DUCA CTF platform** tailored to the club’s requirements, including integrated live chat support, event-specific challenge management, and automated post-event write-up release to improve participant engagement and learning outcomes.
-- Assisted the President and Advisory Board in restructuring DUCA’s internal committee model by consolidating redundant divisions, offboarding inactive members, and producing operational documentation to support continuity under future executive teams.
+* Assisted the President and Advisory Board in **restructuring DUCA’s** internal committee model by consolidating redundant divisions, offboarding inactive members, and producing operational documentation to support continuity under future executive teams.

 - Supported the coordination and delivery of the Victorian branch of the **NATO LSPR (Locked Shields Partner Run)** event, hosted at Deakin University’s Burwood Campus in partnership with Adelaide University.

 #### Development Team Member & Blog Writer <br> July 2025 – October 2025